 In keeping abreast of other Google advertising developments, you might have come across image extensions.

-According to Google, “Image extensions allow advertisers to upload rich, relevant visuals to complement their existing text ads.
+, “Image extensions allow advertisers to upload rich, relevant visuals to complement their existing text ads.
 Image extensions can help drive performance for advertisers, with compelling visuals of products or services that enhance the message of their text ads.”

 In order to use image extensions, you’ll need a Google Ads account that’s been active for more than 90 days with active campaigns, running active search campaigns so that there are active text ads.